sundeepbassi/fun-ships/README.md

 - There ia a grid board for the player to play the game.

-- The player is given an option to input a number value for the rows.
+- The player is greeted with a welcome.

-- The player is given an option to input a letter value for the columns.
+- The player is given an option to input a number value for the grid board from 1 - 9.

-- The player has a chance to try and get 5 ships.
+- The player is prompted again to input a numnber and this continue until either the player or computer wins or draws.

 ### Future Features